A person wishing to acquire a Pennsylvania real estate license must:

 - Activate the license by submitting to the Real Estate Commission, a Salesperson Standard Initial License Application and a Criminal Background Check.
 At this time, a sponsoring broker is required for issuance of the salesperson's license.

-The 2 basic courses are Real Estate Fundamentals and Real Estate Practice.
+The 2 basic courses are Real Estate Fundamentals (30 hours) and Real Estate Practice (45 hours).
 Fundamentals provides the student with a basic foundation for additional study and supports the practice of real estate in Pennsylvania.
 The course is designed to acquaint the student with the language, principles and laws that govern the business of real estate.
 Practice provides the student with an introduction to all facets of the real estate business, including a survey of fields of specialization.
 The course is designed to acquaint the student with the basic techniques, procedures, regulations, and ethics involved in a real estate transaction, along with a working knowledge of the forms and documents used, including the related mathematics.
-Each course is worth 2 credits.
 An official school transcript is provided after the completion of both courses.

-It does not matter which of the two courses is taken first.
+It does not matter which of the two courses is taken first in the classroom.
 The student may take FUNDAMENTALS first or, instead, take PRACTICE first.
 A strongly motivated student is the best guarantor of a person's being well prepared to take and pass the State Licensing Exam.
 Those seeking to take both courses at the same time should recognize that ample study time must be provided in the student's schedule.
+If you are enrolled in the online pre-licensing courses, it is recommended that you complete Fundamentals before Practice.

-Schlicher-Kratz offers you several options to obtain the required sixty hours:
+Schlicher-Kratz offers you several options to obtain the required 75 hours:

-- Three weekends: Attend class all day Saturday and Sunday from 8:00 a.m. - 6:00 p.m. for three consecutive weekends.
+- Four weekends: Attend class all day Saturday and Sunday from 8:00 a.m. - 6:00 p.m. for four consecutive weekends.
 One course is presented in the morning session and the other in the afternoon session.
 This is the fastest way to complete both courses.

-- Two months: If the student takes the courses one at a time, two sessions per week, the course work can be completed in approximately two months.
-Options include: Tuesdays and Thursday mornings in Montgomeryville or Reading; Mondays and Wednesday evenings in Montgomeryville or Bensalem; Tuesdays and Thursday evenings in Philadelphia or Reading.
+- Two months: If the student takes the courses one at a time, two sessions per week for Fundamentals and two or three sessions per week for Practice, the course work can be completed in approximately two months.
+Options include: Tuesdays and Thursday mornings in Montgomeryville or Reading; evenings in Montgomeryville, Bensalem, Philadelphia or Reading.

 - One month: The student may elect to take both courses in the same month by choosing to attend both the evening classes and the daytime classes.
 Another alternative is to attend one weekday session and one weekend session.
 Any combination of classes would allow the student to complete the courses in 4 weeks.